b-brankovics/grabb/Examples.md

     Do you wish to delete the content of the folder?[y/n] y Are you sure?[y/n] y

-If the previous run was aborted before completion, then GRAbB may fail to deleted straightaway.
+If the previous run was aborted before completion, then `GRAbB.pl` may fail to deleted straightaway.
 In this case run it again and answer the questions same as before.

 ----------------------